The Bankrate promise

 - Don’t carry a balance.
-The best way to avoid a penalty APR is simple: pay your monthly credit card bill in full and on time.
-You might be able to avoid penalty APR temporarily by making a minimum monthly payment, but unless you get your entire balance squared away in a timely manner, you could be just buying time.
+The best way to avoid a penalty APR is simple: Pay your monthly credit card bill in full and on time.
+If nothing else, avoid the penalty APR by making a minimum monthly payment by the due date each billing cycle.

-Many credit card issuers offer the option of automatic payments so that you can set a date and put your payments on autopilot.
-The payments are connected to your bank account, and you can choose to make a full or minimum payment (full payment is recommended).
+- Consider automatic payments.
+Many credit card issuers offer the option of automatic payments so you can set a date and put your payments on autopilot.
+The payments draw from your bank account, and you can choose to make a full or minimum payment (full payment is recommended).

+- Set reminders.
 If you’d rather not use automatic payments, set reminders for yourself.
-You can do it on your phone or computer, set text or email reminders through your issuer, or take the old school approach with a circled date on a calendar, a sticky note on your monitor and so on.
+You can do it on your phone or computer, set text or email reminders through your issuer, or take the old-school approach with a circled date on a calendar or a sticky note on your monitor.

 Petal® 2 “Cash Back, No Fees” Visa® Credit Card: Best for no credit history

 The bottom line

-Penalty APR isn’t inevitable.
-If at all possible, make your credit card payment on time each month to avoid not only penalty APR but also late fees and damage to your credit score.
+A penalty APR isn’t inevitable.
+Make your credit card payments on time each month to not only avoid a penalty APR, but also to avoid late fees and possible damage to your credit score.